The Boxmasters: Touring hiatus

 In 2010, The Boxmasters ceased touring for almost five years.
 During that time Billy Bob Thornton wrote & directed the feature film Jayne Mansfield's Car.

 Return to album releases and touring

 In 2015 the Boxmasters returned with the album Somewhere Down The Road released by 101 Ranch Records.
 Rolling Stone said "This sprawling double album, which amazingly doesn't feel Use Your Illusion bloated, finds him and the ace 'Masters — who play the Grand Ole Opry on August 18th — mixing country noir with bright jangle pop.
 One disc is all Americana gothic, while the other is Nuggets by way of Liverpool.
 "Always Lie," from the twangy half of the project, is Thornton devilishly sharing his trick for dealing with the press and ranks with some of country's most honest songwriting.
 (Or does it?)"

-Also in 2015 The Boxmasters released Providence on their website as a download only album.

-In 2016 The Boxmasters also released two albums, Boys and Girls...& The World and Tea Surfing, on NDR Records.
+Post Pandemic Activity

+The Boxmasters "2025 Pepper Tree Hill Tour" started August 15, 2025 in Clearwater, Florida.
+"The Boxmasters, fronted by Billy Bob Thornton, didn't just play Clearwater's Capitol Theatre last Friday night – they detonated it!
+From the first chord, the sold-out crowd was electrified.
+The house vibrated with an energy that could only be described as a full-blown rock and roll revival."

+Also in 2025 The Boxmasters join The Who for 2 stops on the "The Song Is Over" Tour.
+Sunrise, Florida and Newark, New Jersey are the first 2 stops on the legendary band's final tour.

+Collaborations

+In 2023 & 2024, Ian Hunter of Mott The Hoople released 2 albums, Defiance Part 1 and Defiance Part 2.
+On Part 1, Billy Bob added tracks on the song "Kiss 'N Make Up" and on part 2, both Billy Bob and J.D.
+Andrew joined on the track "Hope."

+2024 also found the release of Gov't Mule's "Peace Like A River" album which features Billy Bob Thornton and others on the song "The River Only Flows One Way."

+In 2023 The Boxmasters collaborated with Tausha Hanna for the 2023 release of the single "As I Ever Was" on Future Youth Records.
+The song, which dropped on October 10 in recognition of World Mental Health Day, confides Tausha’s own personal struggle with anxiety and depression and appealed to Thornton because those are issues he shares.